RicoJia/ricojia.github.io/_posts/2019/2018-08-08-git-workflows.markdown

 git config pull.ff only       # Fast-forward only
 ```

-To confirm that there's a diverge, we can:
+To confirm that there's a divergence, we can:

 1. `git log master..origin/master --oneline` to see the different commits on **remote** since the last common commit.
 I see